Sergeant Terrance “Shaun” Harris

 I began my law enforcement career as a jailer at the Denton County Jail.
 I also worked as a Deputy Sheriff and worked as a Senior Deputy at the Denton County District Clerk's Office-Felony Division before joining the UNT Police Department.

 I got to know and befriend several UNT officers while working book-in at the jail and decided to pursue a career at UNT.
 All the UNT officers who came into the jail were very knowledgeable and seemed happy to work there.

-I have served the UNTPD for 16 years and currently work as a patrol sergeant.
+I have served the UNTPD since 2003 and currently work as a patrol sergeant.
 I was selected by my peers as Officer of the Year in 2005 and 2010, and have been the recipient of the UNT Star Performer Award three times.